W1ll011/Data-Analysis-Projects/README.md

 ### Findings

-After analysis, it was determined that there is a strong positve correlation (R=1) between fuel and CO2 emission.
+After analysis, it was determined that there is a strong positve correlation **(R=1)** between fuel and CO2 emission.
 Additionaly, tanker ships emitted the most CO2 on average amongst all ship types.
-Moreover, using a t-test, it was found that there wasn't a signifcant difference (p=0.357 > 0.05) between CO2 emission between the two fuel types: diesel and HFO.
+Moreover, using a t-test, it was found that there wasn't a signifcant difference **(p=0.357 > 0.05)** between CO2 emission between the two fuel types: diesel and HFO.
 This meant that there was no need to separate the data by fuel type.

 ---
 ## Project 3: Analysis of US Regional Sales (2018-2020)

-The aims of this project were to 1) build a dashboard that displays important sales metrics, 2) determine most profitable stores/sales channels/sales teams etc., and 3) determine any factors affecting sales
+The aims of this project were to 1) build a dashboard that displays important sales metrics, 2) determine most profitable stores/sales channels etc., and 3) determine any factors affecting sales

 ### Methodology